Wisconsin Lottery Numbers

 |$1||1 in 5|

-Badger 5 is a quick little draw game that starts off with a $10,000 jackpot that increases in value until it is won.
+Badger 5 starts off with a $10,000 jackpot that increases in value until it is won.
 Drawings are held every evening after 9:00 PM.
 Tickets cost $1 each and players then pick five numbers from 1 to 31 or have their entry randomly generated using the Quick Pick option.
-To win a prize, players must match at least two of the five numbers drawn.
+To earn a prize, players must match at least two of the five winning numbers.
 Here's a breakdown of the prizes and odds:

 |Match 5 of 5||Jackpot||1 in 169,911|